Student Schedules, Registration, and Academic Regulations

 • Grant *excused absences to student-athletes for dates of competition whenever possible.

 • Inform the student of any dates where attendance is mandatory before the final withdrawal date for the course.
-Ideally these dates should appear on the course synopsis form or on the course syllabus.
+These dates must appear on the course synopsis form or on the course syllabus.

 • Attempt to resolve any conflict without imposing an academic penalty on the student.

-• Communicate student-athlete attendance concerns with the Athletics Director and/or the Faculty Athletics Representative.
+• Communicate student-athlete attendance concerns via the retention alert system.
+In the case of NCAA or ISHA related sports, concerns can also be shared with the Athletics Director and/or the Faculty Athletics Representative.

-• Recognize that postponed games must be made up within 72 hours and in some instances the next day—athletes should inform the faculty as soon as a change is made but the notice may be short due to conference make up regulations.
+• Recognize that postponed games must be made up at the next available date and in some instances the next day.
+Athletes should inform the faculty as soon as a change is made but the notice may be short due to conference make up regulations.

 3. Responsibilities of the Student-Athlete: